Building Physics is the study of the movement of heat and moisture in buildings

 The UK building regulations incorporate several requirements that are assessed using some element of building physics, in particular Part L where whole-building models are used to assess the energy efficiency and carbon emissions before a building is constructed, and Part C where calculations or simulations are used to avoid the accumulation of moisture.
 The Passivhaus methodology is strongly underpinned by building physics.

-But building physics is not just about desk-top theory – we pride ourselves on a deep understanding of how buildings new and old are put together, and bring this knowledge to bare in our analysis work.
+We pride ourselves on a deep understanding of how buildings new and old are put together, and bring this knowledge to bare in our analysis work.
 This experience enables us to deliver more value to our clients by discussing potential problems at an early stage, and by ensuring the design is buildable, and what gets built matches the design.
 We like to get our hands dirty on site and in our lab – we believe getting up close and personal with buildings and materials is essential to a proper understanding and meaningful calculations and simulations.

 We operate several different whole-building simulation tools, which are selected according to which is best for a given situation.
 The Passivhaus Planning Package (PHPP) is simple but robust, transparent, and in the right hands, a powerful tool.
 Building pursuing Passivhaus Certification must of course be modelled using this tool, and meet a number of criteria which it assesses.
 IES-VE is a dynamic simulation tool, which means it can simulate the conditions and energy flows in each room of a building on an hourly basis.
 DSM tools require many different input variables to be correctly set, and generate large amounts of output data that must be properly analysed, so they tend to be more time consuming and need an experienced user.
 The increased complexity is useful for certain situations such as assessing overheating risk in multi-zone buildings without active cooling.
 SAP and SBEM are the tools that must be used for demonstrating compliance with Part L of the building regulations.
 They are relatively simple, and arguably less flexible than some other tools because they are primarily intended for compliance.